 comptia a+ cable types

 USB 2.0, USB 3.0, and USB 3.1

-On the A+ certification exam, there are three USB port standards:
+On the A+ certification exam, three USB port standards are covered:

 Serial Peripheral Cables

-A serial cable is a data transfer cable that uses the serial communication protocol to send data between two devices.
-Although serial cables did comply with the RS-232 standard, the shape of connections varies depending on the serial port utilized.
-Serial refers to the flow of data bits across the cable in a line, one after the other.
+A serial cable is a data transfer cable that utilizes the serial communication protocol to transmit data between two devices.
+While serial cables were originally designed to comply with the RS-232 standard, the physical connections can vary depending on the specific serial port being used.
+The term ‘serial’ in this context refers to the sequential flow of data bits along the cable, one after the other.

+comptia a+ cable types